kobolabs/metadata-style-guide/README.md

   > * Currency must be in upper-case format.</br>

 > **Price Type Code**
 > Please submit prices that correspond with your territory and contract type.
-For prices that don't have tax included (applicable to CA, US), our system will automatically add taxes upon customer checkout.
+For prices that don't have tax included (applicable to CAD, USD, INR, JPY, MXN, PHP and BRL), our system will automatically add taxes upon customer checkout.
 Please see below for a list of important price type codes.</br>

-> Prices without tax included (CA, US and BRL)</br>
+> Prices without tax included (CAD, USD, INR, JPY, MXN, PHP and BRL)</br>
 > 01 – Wholesale prices in CA, US and BRL, without tax included</br>
 > 41 – Agency prices in CA, US and BRL, without tax included</br>
 > 03 – IPP prices in CA, US and BRL, without tax included</br>
 </br>

-> Prices with tax included (EUR, GBP, AUD, NZD, ZAR, JPY and MXN)</br>
+> Prices with tax included (EUR, GBP, AUD, NZD and ZAR)</br>
 > 02 – Wholesale prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included</br>
 > 42 – Agency prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included</br>
 > 04 – IPP prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included" </br>